prateeshreddy/prateeshreddy/readme.md

 ---
 ## 🤝 Open to work

-Currently seeking full time positions for software developer engineer, data scientist roles.
+Currently seeking full-time positions for Machine Learning Engineer, and Data Scientist roles.
 -->

 ---